plkmo/NLP_Toolkit/README.md

 ```

 ## 4) Machine Translation
 The goal of machine translation is to translate text from one form of language to another.
-This library contains the Transformer model to accomplish this.
+This library contains the following models to accomplish this:
+1. Transformer

 ### Format of dataset files
 A source .txt file with each line containing the text/sentence to be translated, and a target .txt file with each line containing the corresponding translated text/sentence